Azure/azure-powershell/src/ResourceManager/RecoveryServices.Backup/Commands.RecoveryServices.Backup/help/Get-AzureRmRecoveryServicesBackupRPMountScript.md

 ```

 ### -Path
 Location where the file should be downloaded in the case of file recovery.
+If -Path is not provided, the script file will be downloaded in the current directory.

 ```yaml
 Type: String